HidinginCode/MCTS-PIE/README.md

 Each agent has an identifier attribute that is its `ID` on creation.
 Metrics collected are `step_count`, `amount_of_shifts` and `energy_consumption`.
 The agent also holds the `path` that it takes to traverse the map.

+### Controller
+The controller class simulates the agent on the map.
+It is responsible for the agents movements and the shifts on the map.
+On creation it deepcopys the given map and saves it as `map_copy`.
+The agent is saved under the variable `current_agent`.